decsdan/obstacle-avoidance/README.md

 ### 3. Running Slam on Physical Robot

-Open two terminals and follow 2.configure your environment in each.
+Open two terminals and follow the previous step (configure) in each.

 In terminal 1 run: